 # With this isolation method, applications on pipelines as well as industrial and transport containers are possible and useful.

-# This construction approach can already be implemented by medium-sized craft enterprises.
+# This construction approach can be implemented by plumbers and prefab companies.

 With regard to the state of the art:

 Already similar imaginary and manufactured products of some manufacturers are offered on the Internet.
 These panels cost, due to the complex processes of their production, per m² up to 100.- €.
 But they offer no static function and are not tight in the long term or their vacuum can not be readjusted.
 Static wall modules are not yet evident on the market.
 However, windows are already available in vacuum design.